Missions

 • Aside from one minor issue that has been resolved, the system has functioned flawlessly.
 Plans are in place to further protect it for long-term sustainability.

 • The school purifies approximately 12 bottles of water daily for its kitchen, eliminating the need for staff to boil water over a hazardous wood-burning stove.
+Additional purified water is provided as needed for each of the 31 classrooms.

 • About 60% of teachers and many students’ families are purchasing water for home use at a fourth of the retail cost.

 • Thanks to continued reinforcement of health lessons, drinking only purified water has become the norm on campus.
+Teachers report noticeable health improvements among students.

 • System operators are exploring ways to increase production and expand outreach, including potential partnerships with other local schools.

 As our formal covenant with the school concludes, we rejoice in knowing that this project has empowered the community with a lasting source of clean water.
 The dedication of the teachers, students, and system operators ensures that the impact of this mission will continue to grow.
 Though FVPC’s direct role is ending, our connection remains strong, and the seeds planted through this mission will continue to bear fruit for years to come.
-Thank you for your prayers, support, and commitment to sharing the gift of clean water.

 COMMUNITY RESOURCES